pointbazaar/espl1000/README.md

 [![GitHub license](https://img.shields.io/github/license/pointbazaar/dragon.svg)](https://github.com/pointbazaar/dragon/blob/master/LICENSE)
 [![Open Source Love png2](https://badges.frapsoft.com/os/v2/open-source.png?v=103)](https://github.com/ellerbrock/open-source-badges/)

-This repo contains a simple, work-in-progress statically typed programming language that aims to be able to be compiled to several high-level languages.
+This repo contains a simple, work-in-progress statically typed programming language that aims to be able to be transpiled to C.

+The Goal is to have a language to make it easier to implement Open Source Projects in C, and allow writing some parts of the Project in a higher-level language such as SmallDragon.

+The Goal is for the Experience to be similar to working with C and Assembly.
+There you have more control of implementation details with Assembly, but more abstraction and productivity with C.

+That's the Vision for SmallDragon, to be more abstract than C, but to be able to work closely with it by transpiling to it.

+There is currently no plan to have a library for SmallDragon, besides some small utility files in C, to get some basic abstractions going.

 The editor of choice for smalldragon currently is [micro](https://micro-editor.github.io/), because there is a basic syntax highlighting for it.